step-stp/canonicaljson-csharp/README.md

 # canonicaljson-csharp
 C Sharp library for producing JSON in canonical format.

-1- Download and build the application
+1- Build the application using visual studio and run the unit tests.
+Make sure to set the "ResourcesFolder" key in the application config file.

+  Or

-2- Run the unit tests available in UnitTestCanonical project 3- You can also run command prompt for executable under UnitTestCanonical project as follows:
+2- From the compiledConsole folder, run command prompt for executable as follows:

-UnitTestCanonical.exe "path for folder"
+UnitTestCanonical.exe "full path for folder"

 All subfolders with an input.json (and expected.json) will be picked up and processed as follows: \
   1- The file input.json will be parsed